-- 1) To have fun and meet friends. - 2) To compete in the County Fair Dog Show and/or State 4-H Dog Show competitions. - 3) To promote teamwork and cooperation with other 4-H members. - 4) Dog must only be trained outside of class by the same person who brings him to weekly classes. - 5) Practice sessions should be 15-20 minutes long for beginner dogs, 20-30 minutes for advanced dogs. - 6) Always play with your dog after practice sessions always leave with a happy dog. - 7) You must correct your own dog in class unruly dogs that are not corrected, will not be allowed to work in a class. - 8) Do not feed your dog after 12:00 Noon on training nights. - 9) You must clean up after your own dog.
+- 1) To have fun and meet friends. - 2) To compete in the County Fair Dog Show and/or State 4-H Dog Show competitions. - 3) To promote teamwork and cooperation with other 4-H members. - 4) Dogs must only be trained outside of class by the same person who brings him to weekly classes. - 5) Practice sessions should be 15-20 minutes long for beginner dogs, 20-30 minutes for advanced dogs. - 6) Always play with your dog after practice sessions always leave with a happy dog. - 7) You must correct your own dog in class unruly dogs that are not corrected, will not be allowed to work in a class. - 8) Do not feed your dog after 12:00 Noon on training nights. - 9) You must clean up after your own dog.
 Every "poop you scoop" earns an entry in the "Pooper Scooper Award" bucket.
-See a board member upon cleaning up after your dog. - 10) Never allow your dog to come in contact with another dog at a training session. - 11) Praise your dog each time he obeys a command, even if you made him do it. - 12) No corrections will be made with your feet. - 13) Never grab your dog by his skin.
+See a board member upon cleaning up after your dog. - 10) Never allow your dog to come in contact with another dog at a training session. - 11) Praise your dog each time he obeys a command, even if you made him do it. - 12) No corrections will be made with your feet. - 13) Never grab your dog by his skin. - 14) The dog and handler must have completed one year of obedience training in 4-H or trained in another obedience program in order to participate in the first year Agility, Rally, and brace team.
+They also must pass a Beginner Pre-Novice Obedience test, as well as a safety test with trainers and other dogs.